DirectMessagingTechnologies/docs-web/docs/index.md

 ## P.S.
 So why is it called DMT?

-Apart from its perspective-alerting qualities, DMT stands for "Direct Message Technologies" which we think nicely summarizes our mission of helping you get your message directly in front of your intended audience.
+Apart from its perspective-altering qualities, DMT stands for "Direct Message Technologies" which we think nicely summarizes our mission of helping you get your message directly in front of your intended audience.